Believing Your Dreams Into Reality

 Copyright 1979, 1999, 2007 by Ash-Kar Press, P.O.
 Box 14369, San Francisco, Ca. 94114.
 Library of Congress Catalog No. 79-66208.
 "The Other End of the Rainbow" by Jeff Byers, a free-lance graphic artist who may be contacted through Ash-Kar Press.

-Visioning went through four printings
+Visioning went through four

-this site.
+offered free on this site.
 Enjoy!

 Lisa de Longchamps